Learn how to effectively use demographic segmentation in your eCommerce marketing strategy. Get inspired by real-world examples from household brands.

 - Family structure

-The simplest way to adopt demographic segmentation is by using factors like age and gender, but there are many non-character traits that you can focus on.
-Income and family structure are particularly useful factors for retailers, allowing them to single out certain groups that might be interested in purchasing specific products.
+The simplest way to adopt demographic segmentation is by using factors like age gender income, but there are many non-character traits that you can focus on.
+Income and family structure are particularly useful factors for retailers, allowing them to single out certain groups that might be interested in purchasing a specific product or service.

 Business-to-business (B2B) marketers, however, are much more likely to rely on occupational segmentation to ensure they are pitching their products to the people who actually make purchases for their company, and not an intern who has no purchasing power.